Ashamyu/TP-Note-ROS/README.md

 rviz
 ```

-On RVIZ click on ADD AND BY TOPIC THEN SELECT THE TOPIC.
+On RVIZ click :
+1 - ADD
+2 - BY TOPIC
+3 - SELECT THE TOPIC